 Game Design: Secrets of the Sages, 4th Edition

-This is an older one, published in 2002, but it is the most recent edition available.
+This is an old one from 2002, but it is the most recent edition available.
 Despite its age, it features a tremendously useful look at game design from the perspective of experts and professionals in the video game industry.

 Level Up: The Guide to Great Video Game Design

 Meant for the beginner, Level Up takes a friendly, practical look at video game design.
 Everything from music to level design, and planning documents to enemies that are fun to play against, this book is a must-have for the beginning game developer.
-If you only ever buy one level design book, buy this one.
+A second edition of this book is now available.

 Beginning OpenGL Game Programming, 2nd Edition